Chopper1337/XeniaUpdater/README.md

 * [**Stable**](https://github.com/Chopper1337/XeniaUpdater/raw/main/bin/Release/XeniaUpdater.exe)
 * [Debug](https://github.com/Chopper1337/XeniaUpdater/raw/main/bin/Debug/XeniaUpdater.exe)

-Expect the debug version to have the latest features implmented in an ugly way :) (See note for more info on debug release)
+Expect the debug version to have the latest features implemented in an ugly way :) (See note for more info on debug release)

 # Features